LATSIRC19/jupyter-exploration/README.md

 # jupyter-exploration
-Setting Up and Exploring GitHub
+Setting Up and Exploring GitHub.
-Create an Account
+Create an Account.
-Explore GitHub
+Explore GitHub.
-Create New Repository
+Create New Repository.
-Make Your First Commit
+Make Your First Commit.